bitcoin/bitcoin/CONTRIBUTING.md

    request",
  * `Approach (N)ACK`, meaning `Concept ACK`, but "I do (not) agree with the approach of this change".

-A `NACK` needs to include a rationale why the change is not worthwhile.
-NACKs without accompanying reasoning may be disregarded.

 #### Code Review